Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Introduction

-As individual sources are expected to be weak and lie below the detection threshold, we analyzed aggregated observations of nearby massive galaxies and stacked sources in order to increase our sensitivity.
-In this \emph{Letter} we report a discovery of a statistically significant ($p\mathrm{-val}=4.8\times10^{-9}$) excess of photons at energies $>2$~GeV around local ($D<15$~Mpc) massive late-type galaxies.
-Observations at higher energies, where the \frm LAT angular resolution is considerably better, allowed to show that the excess is extended with $\sim 0.3^{\circ}$ radial size.
+In this \emph{Letter} we report the discovery of a statistically significant ($p\mathrm{-val}=3.7\times10^{-7}$) excess of photons at energies $>2$~GeV around local ($D<15$~Mpc) massive late-type galaxies.
+Observations at higher energies, where the \frm-LAT angular resolution is considerably better, allowed us to show that the excess is extended, with a radius $\sim 0.3^{\circ}$ .